0

 Aquila is also the constellation found on the celestial equator, one of the original 48 described by Ptolemy, which comes from greco roman mythology, and now on of the accepted 88 described by the International Astronomical Union

 Aquila in greco-roman mythology was known to carry Zeus/JUPITERS thunder bolts.
 Many scholars believe it to be based on the Babylonian constellation of the Eagle.
+If i ever drop a line of smelling salts, they will certainly be called "Heavenly Eagle Salts".

 I also think it is worth noting, that Ammon, the Ram God of Romans and Egyptians, whose most notable feature is the horns protruding from his head, have a divinely serendipitous connection to the fact that Aquila Coelestis is produced from the distillation and purification of the horns of the Hart (or Red Deer).
 Though no distinct connection is made by the alchemists to the deers' antlers, the product of its distillation, and the horns of Ammon, I find this correspondence too obvious to overlook.